The following is a guest post written by Alex Jimenez.

 Problem: All my travel clothing was meant to be given away at some point.
 I packed only clothes I felt comfortable throwing away, which meant that I didn’t really like any of them.
 I ended up spending unnecessary money replacing the majority of my belongings.

 Solution: My number one rule about packing is to like what you pack.
 If you like wearing convertible pants, awesome!
 If you don’t, look for alternate options.
 Your clothing is limited when traveling with just a small backpack.
 You have to remember that you will be wearing the same clothing repeatedly.
 It’s important that you feel good with the clothing you pack.

 Problem: I didn’t plan in advance and could not mix and match my travel clothes.
 Not only did I get bored with my options quickly but it also prevented me from making the most use of the things I did pack.

-Solution: It’s important that you’re clothing is flexible and can be worn in a variety of settings.
+Solution: It’s important that your clothing is flexible and can be worn in a variety of settings.
 Every item in your bag should be multi-use and be interchangeable.
 Plan ahead and determine if your clothing can be worn with the other pieces.